China’s Great Firewall and Discord: Does the App Work in China?

 Can I Get in Trouble for Using a VPN in China?

-There’s a differentiation I have to make between simply USING a VPN and using it for a specific activity.
+There’s a distinction to be made between simply using a VPN and using it for specific activities.

-It’s not illegal to simply USE a VPN.
-This means you’re allowed to install one on your device and use it without getting into trouble.
+It’s not illegal to simply use a VPN.
+This means you are allowed to install one on your device and use it without immediate legal trouble.

-So, technically, you won’t get in trouble for using a VPN but realistically, yeah, you could.
-Because there’s no conceivable use of a VPN in China that’s not illegal.
+So, while technically you won’t get in trouble just for using a VPN, realistically, you could.
+This is because there’s no legitimate use of a VPN in China that doesn’t involve accessing something restricted or illegal.

-Think about it – if you feel the need to use a VPN in China, it’s because you’re not NORMALLY allowed to access something.
+Think about it—if you feel the need to use a VPN in China, it’s because you’re trying to access something that’s not normally allowed.
+The thing you want to access is illegal, and using a VPN to do so is also illegal.

 How Dangerous Is It?